-This "Q-Size Special Needs Restraint" is designed to give extra support to children who have difficulty in sitting correctly in conventional seats.
+This " $\mathcal{O}$ -Size Special Needs Restraint" is designed to give extra support to children who have difficulty in sitting correctly in conventional seats.
 Always consult your doctor to make sure that this restraint system is suitable for your child.

 - 14.3.
 The instructions for use shall include the following points: - 14.3.1.
 The "Size range" and the maximum occupant mass for which the device is intended: - 14.3.2. the method of use shall be shown by photographs and/or very clear drawings.
-In the case of seats that can be used both forward and rearward facing, clear warning must be given to keep the Child Restraint System rearward facing until the child's age is greater than a stated limit, or some other dimensional criterion is exceeded; - 14.3.3. the operation of the buckle and adjusting devices shall be explained clearly; - 14.3.4. it shall be recommended that any straps holding the restraint to the vehicle should be tight, that any support-leg should be in contact with the vehicle floor, that any straps restraining the child should be adjusted to the child's body, and that straps should not be twisted;
+In the case of seats that can be used both forward and rearward facing, clear warning shall be given to keep the Child Restraint System rearward facing until the child's age is greater than a stated limit, or some other dimensional criterion is exceeded; - 14.3.3 for forward facing Child Restraint System, the following information shall be clearly visible at the point of sale without removing the Child Restraint from its packing: